A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-To test the level of canalization in published GRN models, we stratified all 5698 update rules based on their number of essential inputs and their canalizing depth.
-The number of Boolean functions with a certain canalizing depth is known~\cite{he2016stratification}, and the fraction of random Boolean functions which are canalizing (i.e., those with canalizing depth $\geq 1$) decreases quickly as the number of inputs increases (Fig.~\ref{fig:canalization}A).
+To test the level of canalization in published GRN models, we stratified all \numberTotalGenes update rules based on their number of essential inputs and their canalizing depth.
+The number of Boolean functions with a certain canalizing depth is known~\cite{he2016stratification}, and the fraction of random Boolean functions which are canalizing (i.e., those with canalizing depth $\geq 1$) decreases exponentially as the number of inputs increases (Fig.~\ref{fig:canalization}A).
 Most identified update rules, however, possessed a high canalizing depth, even rules with many inputs (Fig.~\ref{fig:canalization}B).
-Most update rules were even nested canalizing, meaning that all their variables become ``eventually" canalizing.
+4827 out of the 5110 investigated update rules ($94.4\%$) were even nested canalizing, meaning that all their variables become ``eventually" canalizing~\cite{dimitrova2022revealing}.
+A comparison of the expected and observed proportion of canalizing and nested canalizing functions reveals the true significance of the overabundance of canalization in GRN models~(fig.~\ref{fig:canalizing_proportion}).
 These findings agree with earlier, smaller studies~\cite{harris2002model,daniels2018criticality}, which focused solely on the abundance of canalizing and nested canalizing functions but lacked the finer level of detail added by the canalizing depth.